djoepramono/code-all-night/src/posts/gatsby-one-pager.md

 This result of the call is then available in the bespoke React component's `props.data.allMarkdownRemark.edges`

 What do learn here?
-It's possible after you passed some metadata to the page through `context`, you can use it to make another GraphQL call.
-This is a powerful concept which allows you to do extra things in the page.
+It's possible after you passed some metadata to the page through `context`, e.g. `skip` and `limit` you can use them to make another GraphQL call.
+This is a powerful concept which allows you to add more data into the page.

 But what is `...MarkdownEdgesFragment`?
 It's GraphQL [fragment](https://www.apollographql.com/docs/react/data/fragments/).
 But it behaves slightly differently in Gatsby.

-## 4.Fragment
+## 4. Fragment

 For the better or worse, Gatsby is using their own version of GraphQL.
 That's why on the file where a GraphQL query is executed, usually there's this import